olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 Then you can go back and follow the instructions above, including az login and setting the subscription, and kick off the pipeline.

 ## Cancelling a Pipeline Run
 If you kicked off a pipeline and want to cancel it, run the [cancel_run.py](dev/cancel_run.py) script with the corresponding run_id and step_id.
+The corresponding run_id and step_id will be printed once you have run the script.
+You can also find this information when viewing your run in the portal https://portal.azure.com/.
+If you would prefer to cancel your run in the portal you may also do this as well.